All Episodes

 I think at this point, four investigations are enough.

-Now it's harassment, and and people cannot afford to be dragged back before these committees for what is ultimately a perjury trap and pay these high hourly rates of these lawyers when they're asking the same questions over and over again, hoping that there might be a slight variation and they can scream uh perjury.
+Now it's harassment, and people cannot afford to be dragged back before these committees for what is ultimately a perjury trap and pay these high hourly rates of these lawyers when they're asking the same questions over and over again, hoping that there might be a slight variation and they can scream perjury.

-Uh I don't think anybody should answer those questions at that point.
+I don't think anybody should answer those questions at that point.

-It's it's now harassment.
+It's now harassment.

 It's on Hannity.com, Amazon.com.